coder83431/VPN-Setup-and-Usage-Proton-VPN-/README.md

 </p>

 <h1>osTicket - Setup and Usage of Proton VPN </h1>
-This tutorial outlines the process of retrieving and observing IP addresses while using computers in differnet locations which all have different IP addresses.
-We will be observing our own desktop IP address, then the IP addresses within a different location in a Azure virtual machine.
-Finally we will observe the final IP address through where our device is connected to on Proton VPN.<br />
+This tutorial outlines the process of retrieving and observing IP addresses while using computers in different locations, which all have different IP addresses.
+We will observe our own desktop IP address, then the IP addresses within a different location in an Azure virtual machine.
+Finally, we will observe the final IP address through which our device is connected on Proton VPN.
+.<br />

 <h2>Environments and Technologies Used</h2>